Valley residents frustrated over reports of foreign nationals crossing border for vaccine

 “The vaccine has been paid with taxpayer money,” Johnson said.
 “My husband hasn't left the house since March, and for other people to come and get the vaccine from other countries, I found that really unfair."

-Torres says there are currently no plans in Hidalgo County to check for citizenship status, but ads that the health department would make plans if it became required by the state.
+Torres says there are currently no plans in Hidalgo County to check for citizenship status, but adds that the health department would make plans if it became required by the state.

 The Cameron County Health Department and state didn’t immediately respond to requests for comment.